Boiler Troubleshooting

 Electrical Checks

 Have you paid your energy bills?!
-Sounds silly but the number of call outs we have had when there is simply no credit on the key meter or it’s a new property, etc. The only way of knowing is to look at other gas or electric appliances and see if they work and check with your energy provider(s).
+Sounds silly, but the number of callouts we have had when there is simply no credit on the key meter, or it’s a new property, etc. The only way of knowing is to look at other gas or electric appliances and see if they work and check with your energy provider(s).

 Re-pressurising your Boiler

-Make sure the boiler is turned off and the ends of the hose are attached to the valves.
+Please ensure the boiler is turned off and the ends of the hose are attached to the valves.

 Watch the pressure indicator until it reaches 1.5, then close the valves and switch the boiler back on.

-There are many videos on YouTube which can show you how to do this as not all boilers are the same.
+There are many videos on YouTube which can show you how to do this, as not all boilers are the same.

 e.g. Valliant (make) 825 pure (model) repressurise or re-pressurise boiler or F22 (error code)